Skip to Content

 1. Setup: Hide wrapped sweets, lollipops, or small toys around the party area.

-2. Hunt: Give the children clues or just let them search for the hidden treasures.
+2. Hunt: Give kids clues or let them freely search for treasures.

-3. Complexity: For older kids, you can create a more intricate hunt with tokens or painted rocks, and have different levels to find.
+3. Complexity: For older kids, create more intricate hunts with tokens or painted rocks.

-Treasure hunts are universally loved and can be customized to fit the party’s theme and the children’s ages.
-Consider using adorable Treasure Hunt cards from MollyBees or free printables from Home Schools Share to make the game even easier.
+Treasure hunts are universally loved and customizable to any party theme or age group.
+Consider adorable Treasure Hunt cards from MollyBees or free printables from Home Schools Share for added fun.

 Kids having fun with a treasure hunt, part of 5 engaging party games for toddlers and preschoolers.